Series

 Daily Ways to Support a Dyslexic Child at Home

 Teaching reading is the school's job, but home is where support lives.
-Small daily practices that help a dyslexic child grow over time.
+Small daily practices that can be woven into routine for a dyslexic child.

 9. 09